 What Causes Dry Eyes?

-In order for the TOC Eye® team to develop the right dry eye treatment plan for you, it’s imperative that we establish the root cause(s) of your dry eye condition.
+In order for our team of ophthalmologists to develop the right dry eye treatment plan for you, it’s imperative that we establish the root cause(s) of your dry eye condition.
 In addition to providing you with a thorough eye health examination, we will also speak with you to determine any lifestyle habits that may be worsening the condition.

 Common dry eye causes include:

 - Medications: A number of medications (like antihistamines, beta-blockers and oral contraceptives) can inhibit adequate tear production.

 - Infrequent blinking: Watching TV, working on a computer, reading or other focal tasks can limit blinking.
 Insufficient blinking can prevent the eyes from getting the necessary lubrication and moisture.

 - Cosmetic eye surgery

 - Sun overexposure